 San Diego, known as "America's finest city", is situated in the state of California.
 The city is famous for its pleasant weather and extensive white-sand beaches.
 San Diego has something to offer to everyone visiting and is full of opportunities.
 Many snowbirds like to come here as San Diego is an ideal place for a second home with its year-round friendly climate and lively atmosphere.

-Why should people stay in San Diego during the winter?
+Why should people stay in San Diego during the fall, winter, or spring?

 San Diego is near the pacific ocean and experiences a hot, dry summer, and a mild winter.
-In the winter the temperature varies between 46 meter (151 feet).
+In the winter the temperature varies between 46°F - 65°F (8°C - 18°C).
 You can expect a lot of sunny days.